Are solar batteries worth it in the UK? 2026 costs, savings, and who should skip them

 Sizing context:

-Step 3: sanity-check the sales story
+Step 3: Sanity-check the sales story

 Be careful of these claims:

-• “You’ll use all your solar now”
+• “You’ll use all your solar now” (winter still exists, payback still depends on cycles)

-• “This makes you independent”
+• “This makes you independent” (you are still grid-connected)

-• “It fixes winter”
+• “It fixes winter” (batteries cannot create energy)

-• “Everyone is doing it”
+• “Everyone is doing it” (not an economic argument)

 A battery can be sensible.
 It is just not universal.